andumen/formats/readme.md

 ***

-* `emplace_type`: repalce the value whit specified type initialized to default value, return the reference of the underlying content
+* `emplace_${kind}`: repalce the value whit specified kind initialized to default value, return the reference of the underlying content
 * `swap`: exchanges the contents of this value with those of other
 * `clear`: reset to default value. don't change type